LifeVantage (NASDAQ:LFVN) Releases FY 2023 Earnings Guidance

 LifeVantage (NASDAQ:LFVN – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.27-$0.39 for the period, compared to the consensus estimate of $0.55.
 The company issued revenue guidance of $200.00 million-$212.00 million, compared to the consensus revenue estimate of $207.11 million.

-Separately, StockNews.com started coverage on shares of LifeVantage in a research note on Sunday, September 11th.
-They issued a buy rating on the stock.
+Separately, StockNews.com assumed coverage on shares of LifeVantage in a report on Monday.
+They set a buy rating on the stock.

 LifeVantage Stock Performance